Mickey42302/JavaEditionDevTools/README.md

 F3 + W = WireFrame

+## Debug Renderers

 To make the debug renderers user-friendly, I added a menu that can be opened using F3 + F6.
 To toggle a debug renderer, click on the respective button.
 I've also made the "/warden_spawn_tracker" command user-friendly by adding the missing translation strings.

+## Installation

 To install this mod, place the JAR file in your "mods" directory.
 You must also install the Fabric API.

 *Note: Although the mod can be used on multiplayer, some features will only work if the server has the mod installed as well.*

+## Disclaimer

+This software has been released with fair use in mind; I am not affiliated with Mojang or Microsoft and do not own any of the games I have created content for. **While I work to ensure that my projects are of the best quality, they are provided with absolutely no warranty.**